Pompeo says U.S. trying to level the playing field with China

-THE HAGUE (Reuters) - U.S. Secretary of State Mike Pompeo said on Monday that the United States is seeking to “level the playing field” with China after decades of unfair trade practices.
+THE HAGUE, June 3 (Reuters) - U.S. Secretary of State Mike Pompeo said on Monday that the United States is seeking to “level the playing field” with China after decades of unfair trade practices.

 U.S. President Donald Trump wants to insure that Chinese companies and U.S. companies are doing business on equal terms, he said.